vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/046/26_yo_ashvebhirvahate.md

 In c I supply a form of √mad/mand to be construed with the instr.; so also Geldner (ermuntert).

 In d I supply a form such as maṃhase ‘you are ready’, which is common with dānā́ya, although Geldner’s solution, to have the infinitive depend only on the “ermuntert” is certainly possible and probably neater.
-See also Scar 313.
+See also Scarlatta 313.